johnbellone/chef-style-guide/README.md

+# Prelude

+This guide is an attempt to document the "best practices" which have emerged at [Bloomberg][4] during our journey of deploying Chef in a large enterprise environment.
+It is intended to serve as a reference to Bloomberg's infrastructure engineers, as well as the Chef community as a whole, on how to write high-quality, re-usable infrastructure code which is capable of being used infront or behind a corporate firewall.

+During the initial phase of bringing Chef into a large enterprise, especially one with _several thousand_ developers, we realized that there needed to be some tight constraints put on what (and how) code was written.
+Therefore after dragging our feet for a long time we decided to invest some time in writing this style guide.
+Since we contribute and consume the open source cookbooks from the Chef community it made sense to publish this document.
+We hope that it can be of some guidance on how to write confident Chef cookbooks.

-# Bloomberg Chef Style Guide
+# The Chef Style Guide

-This style guideline draws a lot of inspiration from the [Ruby Style Guide][0]; the author of the guide also maintains the widely used [RuboCop][1] static code analysis framework.
-In order to write high-quality, re-usable Chef cookbooks it is _very important_ to understand the best practices around the Ruby language.
-For that very reason we use many of the same tools (and language rules) when testing our Chef cookbooks.

-The core [Chef framework][2] is written in the Ruby programming langauge.
-The same programming language is used for writing [Chef cookbooks][3], and thus, we are able to apply the idiomatic princples of the [Ruby Style Guide][0].
-The Ruby Style Guide was a direct inspiration for the layout and format of this document, and in the context of Chef, we intent for this guide to be a natural extension.
+The core [Chef framework][2] is written in the Ruby programming language.
+The same programming language is used to write [Chef cookbooks][3].
+Therefore, it is natural for us to start with the best practices of the Ruby programming language.
+Luckily for us this has already been done by the amazing Ruby community.

+## The Ruby Style Guide

+It is very important to understand that this document models itself from the excellent [Ruby Style Guide][0] which is actively being maintined by the Ruby community.
+Most of the principles laid out in this guide are directly applicable to writing confident infrastructure code with Chef.

 ## Table of Contents